 What is Terminal?

 Terminal is an app on your Mac that allows you to gain root-level access to your system.
 Think of it as the 'employee entrance' to your Mac; it lets you get backstage to change things as you see fit in what’s known as the command line.
+With its help, you can modify settings, launch any application, view hidden files and folders, etc.

 All that power should come with a heavy warning, though.
 Terminal is fussy, and very literal.
 Unless you type in the right commands, it won’t do anything.
 Changes you make are not easily reversed, either.
 One fell keystroke can lead to disaster.